 Lower back pain is shockingly common in the general adult population.
 The root cause of 15 to 30 percent of low back problems is related to sacroiliac (SI) joint pain.
 Despite how common it is, SI joint problems are often not correctly diagnosed as such.
 Do you consider SI joint health in yoga practice?

 One might think that yoga could help, and in some cases it most likely does.
-Yet, due to certain trends in practice and teaching, and in vinyasa-style yoga in particular, sacroiliac joint problems are a leading repetitive stress issue among dedicated yogis.
-How can yogis maintain SI joint health in yoga practice, and especially in vinyasa-style yoga?
+Yet, due to certain trends in practice and teaching, and in vinyasa-style yoga in particular, SI problems are a leading repetitive stress issue among dedicated yogis.
+How can yogis reduce SI joint pain, especially in vinyasa-style yoga?

 I took a refresher teacher training in the summer of 2020.
 When we were discussing twists, our teacher trainer shared an analogy with respect to the hips and the spine.
 When you transplant, you don’t pull a plant up directly by the root.
 Instead, you take with it the soil that it’s already in.

 How does this connect with SI joint health in yoga practice, you may ask?
 Vinyasa-style practice can negatively impact sacroiliac joint health when it strains the joint’s stabilizers by forcing the pelvis and sacrum (which meet at the SI joint) in opposing directions.
 Due to the size and shape of the lumbar vertebrae’s facet joints, the lumbar spine (the lower back) is designed to twist little to not at all.
 So, something has to give to make the twist happen, and the body asks sacroiliac stabilizers to do so.
 This can cause pain and functional issues over time.

 Those stabilizers are primarily ligaments, but muscles and fascia also help out.
 A wiser approach is to move these bones and stabilizers together by allowing the pelvis to move in the direction of the twist, thus, moving the soil and the plant together.